 Kimbley D. Rentz, Chairman has farmed for nearly four decades.
 He joined the Board in 2013 and is presently serving a three-year term, which will expire in 2016.
 His farming operation includes approximately 3,000 acres, and he primarily produces cotton, peanuts, and sweet corn.
 A native of Miller County who currently resides in Colquitt, Mr. Rentz attended the University of Georgia for three years, where he majored in accounting.
-He currently serves on the board of the Decatur County Farm Bureau, an insurance and farm-related services provider; Three Notch EMC, an electric cooperative; Sweet corn Coop, a sweet corn cooler; Decatur Gin, a cotton gin; and Staple Cotton, a large, nationwide cotton marketing cooperative.
+He currently serves on the board of the Decatur County Farm Bureau, an insurance and farm-related services provider; Three Notch EMC, an electric cooperative; Sweet

+Corn Coop, a sweet corn cooler; Decatur Gin, a cotton gin; and Staplcotn, a large, nationwide cotton marketing cooperative.

 Robert B. Moss, Vice Chairman, was appointed as an Association Outside Director in 1993.
 He currently serves as Vice Chairman of the Board.
 His current term will expire in 2016.
 He serves as Chairman of the Compensation Committee.
 Mr. Moss is a retired Superintendent of the University of Georgia College of Agricultural and Environmental Sciences, Southwest Georgia Branch Experiment Station.
 Currently, Mr. Moss is a part-time farm management consultant and resides near Plains in Sumter County.
+T. E. Allen, III, Ph.D., is a peanut and cotton farmer who has served on the Board since 1989.
+Mr. Allen's term expired in 2015.